soffes/blog/published/2012-07-26-how-to-learn/how-to-learn.markdown

 ---
-title: How To Learn
+tags:
-categories: development
+- development
 ---

+# How To Learn

 If you want to learn something, just start doing whatever you want to learn.